 Though deeply rooted in the richness of Indian tradition, Swami Dayananda Saraswati was contemporary in his thinking and approach to the issues of the day.
 His impeccable logic, brilliant analysis, erudition, precise use of language, and humour made him a renowned and sought after teacher of Advaita Vedanta.
 His discourses taught the most profound truths in simple language, leaving the audience spellbound.

 Swami Dayananda Saraswati did not confine himself just to Vedanta.
 His benevolence and empathy extended to all civilisations, and all cultural forms that helped bring positive change in the lives of thousands of people.
-He strove to preserve, nurture and appreciate the diversity of human culture
+He strove to preserve, nurture and appreciate the diversity of human culture.

 The Swami Dayananda Educational Trust (SDET), founded by Swami Dayananda Saraswati in 2003, is based in Manjakkudi in Tiruvarur District, Tamil Nadu.
 Nestled amidst lush paddy fields, Manjakkudi (the birthplace of our founder) is home to an integrated community development project instituted, developed and sustained by SDET.
 Over close to two decades now, SDET’s continued work through its projects have transformed this silent village into a vibrant centre of learning, nourishing young minds to explore, experiment and expand their horizon.